Rama Salla Dieng

 - Maîtrise in Political Science, Université Montesquieu, Bordeaux, France

 - BSc/Economic & Social Administration (AES) (Economics, Sociology, Politics and Management) Specialising in Labour, Université De La Méditerranée, Aix – Marseille, France

 My main research interests are at the intersections of Feminist Political Economy and Critical Agrarian Study with a focus on Land, Labour, Social Reproduction, Food and Capitalism in Africa.
 I am also interested in Work, Gender and Development, African feminisms, Care and Parenting.

 Before my PhD at SOAS as a Mo Ibrahim Governance and Development in Africa Scholar, I worked in policy-oriented research at the Dakar-based African Institute for Economic Development and Planning (IDEP), United Nations Economic Commission for Africa (4 years), and at the United Nations: at the UNDP Office in Mauritius and Seychelles (6 months).
 In the UK, I coordinated a Leverhulme-funded Research Network involving Universities in the UK and in Africa (Ghana, South Africa, Senegal and Kenya).
 I served on the Board of FRIDA (the Young Feminist Fund) and collaborated with several Feminist Political economy research networks in Africa and the Global South.
 I also taught at the SOAS Department of Development Studies , the SOAS Understanding Africa Summer School, as well as the CAS SOAS-Mo Ibrahim Foundation Residential School in Governance and Development in Africa.

 My PhD thesis focused on the differentiated agrarian change outcomes of selected horticultural projects in Northern Senegal during what has been dubbed “the land rush”.
-I take a critical and intersectional feminist political economy approach to analyse rural labour markets with a comparative case study perspective using mixed research methods.
+I take a critical and intersectional feminist political economy approach to analyse rural labour markets and global food value chains in Senegal and the UK using mixed research methods.

 I am the co-convenor of: